subrezon/lancer/readme.md

 - Download pre-built firmware from that repository.
 It is configured for nice!nano v2 and uses the default keymap.
 - If you wish to change the keymap and/or use an MCU board other than nice!nano v2, fork that repository and edit the files to suit your needs.
 The keymap is under `config/boards/shields/lancer/lancer.keymap`.
 - If you already have a ZMK user config repository, you may integrate the contents of that repository into your own.
-Copy the `config/boards/shields/lancer` directory into your repository, than edit your build.yaml to include Lancer:
+Copy the `config/boards/shields/lancer` directory into your repository, then edit your build.yaml to include Lancer:

 ```
 ---